 Beginning, Middle, End

-Another easy way for your kids to learn how to use highlighters effectively is identifying transition words.
-At the beginning, they would be looking for words like “first, second, third” or any other ordinal numbers in a body of text.
-Then they would focus on words like “next, then, finally.”
+When they first begin looking for transitional words, they would want to highlight words like “first, second, third” or any other ordinal numbers in a body of text.
+Then after they become proficient at that, they would focus on words like “next, then, finally.”

 Order of Events